percona/pmm-doc/docs/details/commands/pmm-admin.md

     : Listen port of external exporter for scraping metrics (Required).

     `--service-node-id=SERVICE-NODE-ID`
-    : Node ID where service runs (default is autodetected).
+    : Node ID where service runs (default is auto-detected).

     `--environment=ENVIRONMENT`
     : Environment name like 'production' or 'qa'.